GabrelBulz/sms_project/ReadMe.txt

 Flake8 test passed excep for:
     A unused function in client.py -> the function is there for a future update of the code

+UTILS:
+    contains default config files

+Scripts for autoinstalling all modules needed and for creating default config fils